-Throw in homemade popcorn and chocolate to watch family movies with my people and you’ve got one giddy girl on your hands!
-It’s not easy to find good movies without the unnecessary trash though, so I created the ultimate cool movies list two years ago [#3 post of all time!].
-I’m back at it again and havecreated a newlist of MUST-SEE clean family movies that you haven’t heard of or thought of in a long time.
+Throw in homemade popcorn and chocolate to watch family movies with my people on family movie night and you’ve got one giddy girl on your hands!
+It’s not easy to find good movies without the unnecessary trash though, so I created the ultimate cool movies list, a best Halloween movies post, and a Christmas movie review.
+These are some of my most popular, so that tells me that I’m not the only one looking for clean movies to watch with the fam, so that’s why I created a newlist of MUST-SEE clean family movies that you haven’t heard of or thought of in a long time.
 Classic movies, action and adventure, mystery, Christmas movies, oh my!

 There are so many animated movie lists for small kids, so most of the family movies below are for slightly older kids and adults.
 CAVEAT: I’m personally pretty prudish when it comes to movie content.
 But, I may have missed something or forgotten a scene, so I challenge you to do your own research with the links provided to ensure that each of these is right for you and yours.